Economic history of Argentina: Kirchner administration

 Néstor Kirchner became president in May 2003.
-In the mid-2000s, export of unprocessed soybeans and of soybean oil and meal generated more than 20% of Argentina's export revenue, triple the joint share of the traditional exports, beef and wheat.
-Export taxes comprised 8% to 11% of the Kirchner government's total tax receipts, around two-thirds of which came from soy exports.
+In the mid-2000s, export of unprocessed soybeans, soybean oil, and meal generated more than 20% of Argentina's export revenue, triple the joint share of the traditional exports of beef and wheat.
+Export taxes comprised 8% to 11% of the Kirchner government's total tax receipts, around two-thirds from soy exports.
 Taxes on imports and exports increased government spending from 14% to 25% of GDP.
-However, the import and export taxes have discouraged foreign investment, while high spending has pushed inflation over 20%.
+However, the import and export taxes discouraged foreign investment, while high spending pushed inflation over 20%.

-An attempt by the Kirchner administration to impose price controls in 2005 failed as the items most in demand went out of stock and the mandatory prices were in most cases not observed.
-Various sectors of the economy were re-nationalized, including the national postal service (2003), the San Martín Railway line (2004), the water utility serving the Province of Buenos Aires (2006) and Aerolíneas Argentinas (2009).
+An attempt by the Kirchner administration to impose price controls in 2005 failed, as many items went out of stock and the mandatory prices were often ignored.
+Various sectors of the economy were re-nationalized, including the postal service (2003), the San Martín Railway line (2004), the water utility serving the Province of Buenos Aires (2006) and Aerolíneas Argentinas (2009).

 In December 2005, Kirchner decided to liquidate the Argentine debt to the IMF in a single payment, without refinancing, for a total of $9.8 billion.
-The payment was partly financed by Venezuela, who bought Argentine bonds for US$1.6 billion.
+The payment was partly financed by a US$1.6 billion loan from Venezuela,.
 As of mid-2008 Venezuela holds an estimated US$6 billion in Argentine debt.
-In 2006, Argentina re-entered international debt markets selling US$500 million of its Bonar V five-year dollar denominated bonds, with a yield of 8.36%, mostly to foreign banks and Moody's boosted Argentina's debt rating to B from B−.
+In 2006, Argentina re-entered international debt markets selling US$500 million of its Bonar V five-year dollar denominated bonds, with a yield of 8.36%, mostly to foreign banks, and Moody's boosted Argentina's debt rating from B− to B.

 In early 2007 the administration began interfering with inflation estimates.